Rhubarb Custard Pie

 1 9-inch pie

-This rhubarb custard pie is proof that rhubarb doesn’t need strawberry to shine.
+This rhubarb custard pie is proof that rhubarb doesn’t need strawberries to shine.
 It's a seven-ingredient dessert with a buttery crust and a simple custard base that lets rhubarb’s unique flavor come through, resulting in a straightforward, crowd-pleasing dessert that’s perfect for a spring meal or Mother's Day brunch.
 Pulling it together is as easy as rolling out some pie dough—use our go-to pâte brisée or pick one up from the store—then tossing the rhubarb with sugar and whisking together the quick custard.
-There’s no stovetop cooking or fussy prep required, just an hour in the oven and some time for the pie to chill before it’s ready to serve.
+There’s no stovetop cooking or fussy prep, just an hour in the oven and some time for the pie to chill before it’s ready to serve.

 Buying and Storing Rhubarb